 Think about the type of venue that would best suit your event style.
 You can save money by choosing a venue that fits the theme or style of your event.

 Be specific.
 Are you looking to host a Christmas Dinner or a Christmas Party?
 If you stop to think about it, you will realize they have different needs.
 Every type of celebration has the right type of venue for it, and you can easily find out which venue has more experience in the type of event you’re planning.
 The ideal venue for your function has held similar events in the past and understands what it takes to make your event successful.
-If you start with defining your event as much as you can, you’ll be on the right track.
+If you start with defining your event as much as you can – whether you are looking for unique, luxurious or anything else at all – you’ll be on the right track.

 If you’ve decided to have your selected venue provide the catering, don’t hesitate to tell them your specific requirements, whether they’re vegan, halal, kosher, etc. Also, ask if you can do a menu tasting and read reviews about their past events to find out if their food was fab or if you should consider other options.